 Here are Newsday’s choices for the 10 best Italian restaurants of 2019.

 Note: Most dishes mentioned are samples of the restaurants’ menus and may not be available at all times.
 Seasonal changes and dish substitutions are common.

-Anellini Siciliani, baked with eggplant, Gorgonzola and sausage, is served at Autentico in Oyster Bay.
+The bumbolone with pastry cream and fresh fruit at Autentico in Oyster Bay.

 Nick & Toni's

-Cavatelli with oxtail ragu is served at Nick & Toni's in East Hampton.
+Whole, oven-roasted black sea bass with caponata, as served at Nick & Toni's in East Hampton.